 The length of your chiropractic course depends upon what you want to get out of treatment.
-If you want to correct the underlying problem that is causing the pain, you may need more adjustments over a longer period of time.
+If you’re going to correct the underlying problem causing the pain, you may need more adjustments over a longer time.
 However, if all you want is pain relief, you may require a shorter duration of treatment.
-However, in that scenario, there is a greater risk of your pain coming back sooner or later.
+However, there is a greater risk of your pain coming back sooner or later in that scenario.

-If you have been experiencing pain and other symptoms over many years, it may take a longer treatment course with more adjustments before you start seeing results.
-With chronic pain, the underlying problem has been there for a prolonged period of time, meaning that it can take longer to resolve.
+If you have been experiencing pain and other symptoms over many years, it may take a more comprehensive treatment course with more adjustments before you start seeing results.
+With chronic pain, the underlying problem has been there for a prolonged time, which can take longer to resolve.

 If you get regular exercise, you may respond more quickly to chiropractic treatment than you would otherwise.
 An active lifestyle helps to keep your body healthy, which can help the effectiveness of chiropractic.